buildkite-plugins/template-buildkite-plugin/README.md

 - **curl**: For API requests
 - **jq**: For JSON processing
 - **OpenAI API Key**: For sending ChatGPT prompts.
-Keys can be created from the [OpenAI Platform account](http://platform.openai.com/login)
+Keys can be created from your [OpenAI Platform account](http://platform.openai.com/login)

 ## Quick Start
 1. Create an OpenAI platform account from [OpenAI account](http://platform.openai.com/login), or log in to an existing one.
 Generate an OpenAI API Key from the OpenAI dashboard -> View OpenAI Keys menu.